Enga landslide — Papua New Guinea

 The AHP Response

 On 29 May, the AHP PNG Emergency Response Fund was activated to enable Australian NGOs to meet the immediate needs of affected communities.
-DFAT confirmed an initial AU $400,000 of funding through the PNG Emergency Response Fund for CARE, CAN DO, Save the Children and World Vision for the initial three months of immediate assistance.
+DFAT confirmed an initial AUD 400,000 of funding for CARE, CAN DO, Save the Children and World Vision for the initial 3 months of immediate assistance.

-The AHP response is being led by CARE, CAN DO and World Vision.
+The AHP response was led by CARE, CAN DO and World Vision.

 Previous